cyanheads/model-context-protocol-resources/guides/cyanheads-custom-mcp-llms-full.md

     const allowedOrigins = process.env.MCP_ALLOWED_ORIGINS?.split(",") || []; // Example allowlist

     // Allow requests if:
     // 1.
-Server is bound to localhost AND Origin header is missing (e.g., direct connection, some tools)
+Origin header is present AND is in the configured allowlist
     // 2.
-Origin header is present AND is in the configured allowlist const isOriginAllowed =
+Server is bound to localhost AND Origin header is missing OR 'null' (common for Electron/local file://) const isOriginAllowed =
-      (isLocalhostBinding && !origin) || // Allow missing/null Origin only for localhost binding
+      (origin && allowedOrigins.includes(origin)) ||
-      (origin && allowedOrigins.includes(origin));
+      (isLocalhostBinding && (!origin || origin === "null")); // Allow missing or 'null' Origin only for localhost binding

     if (!isOriginAllowed) {
       logger.warn(